Ingredients:1 tablespoon olive oil,

 Instructions:Heat the oil in a large soup pot with a tight-fitting lid over medium heat; add next 9 ingredients (carrots through crushed red pepper flakes).
 Cover and cook for 15 minutes or until vegetables soften.
 Stir in tomato paste then top with chicken.
 Pour broth and water over chicken.
 Bring to a boil then reduce heat, cover and simmer for 30 minutes or until chicken is cooked through.
 Remove chicken to a cutting board and shred with two forks.
 Stir shredded chicken into soup.

 If you and kale have an on-again, off-again relationship, there’s a good chance that you just haven’t met the right kale yet.
 (It’s not kale, it’s you.)

-Some types of kale are better for some things than others and all varieties of kale have a slightly different taste and texture.
+Some types of kale are better for some things than others and all varieties of kale have slightly different tastes and textures.

 There are so many amazing health benefits you gain from eating kale that I strongly suggest you find one that you can incorporate into your diet without too much pain!

 If you’re not a fan of curly kale, you might really like dino kale.
-This dark kale with long, flat, textured leaves is also commonly referred to as tuscan kale, black kale or lacinto kale.
+This dark kale with long, flat, textured leaves is also commonly referred to as Tuscan kale, black kale, or lacinato kale.
 Many believe this kale to be more versatile, more delicious, and easier to work with than other kale varieties.

 Dino kale has a pleasant texture that holds up to a little bit of cooking, but it’s also nice and earthy-sweet when eaten raw.